 About Julian Walterskirchen

-My research focuses on intra-state conflict.
+My focus is on empirical conflict research.
 In particular, I am interested in the intersection between international, interstate, and intra-state dynamics for civil conflict.
-I take a special interest in conflict prediction and how to apply natural language processing (NLP) methods to improve crisis early warning models.
+I take a special interest in quantitative methods, conflict prediction and how to apply natural language processing (NLP) approaches in political science.

 I hold a M.Sc. in International Relations from the University of Essex, and a B.A. in Political Science from the University of Innsbruck.

-Previous to my work at the CCEW, I was working as a research associate at the University of the Bundeswehr Munich, providing scientific support for an IBM-led project developing a crisis early warning system for Germany’s Ministry of Defence.
-Before that, I worked as a research assistant in an OeNB-funded project on sanctions dynamics at the University of Innsbruck.
-I also worked as a prevention of violent extremism (PVE) consultant at the United Nations Office of Counter-Terrorism in New York.
+Previously, I worked as a Research Associate at the Center for Crisis Early Warning (CCEW), at the University of the Bundeswehr in Munich, investigating how to improve conflict prediction with text-as-data approaches (2021-2024) and providing scientific support for an IBM-led project developing a crisis early warning system for Germany’s Ministry of Defence (2021).
+Before that, I worked as a Research Assistant in an OeNB-funded project on sanctions dynamics at the University of Innsbruck (2019-2021).
+I also worked as a prevention of violent extremism (PVE) consultant at the United Nations Office of Counter-Terrorism in New York (2017-2019).